EXCELLENCE IN GUITAR, UKELELE AND SONGWRITING INSTRUCTION

-Thad Beckman offers lessons for beginners, intermediate and advanced guitarists and beginning and intermediate ukeleleists.
-Specialties are fingerpicking and flatpicking blues (acoustic and electric), folk (traditional and contemporary), traditional country and slide guitar.
+Thad Beckman offered lessons for beginners, intermediate and advanced guitarists and beginning and intermediate ukulele players.
+Specialties were fingerpicking and flat-picking blues (acoustic and electric), folk (traditional and contemporary), traditional country and slide guitar.
 He also worked with songwriters looking for help in all aspects of songwriting from chord structure, lyrics, melodies and guitar hooks to studio recording.
 In his 35-year career Thad Beckman performed on the David Letterman Show, Levon Helm’s Midnight Ramble and festivals, theaters and clubs all across The USA, Canada and Europe.
 He has played guitar for Bo Diddley, Earl Thomas and Tom Russell to name a few.

 He has shared the stage with B.B.
 King, Emmy Lou Harris, Los Lobos, The Band, Jesse Winchester, Dave Alvin and many others.
 He has eight critically acclaimed studio albums to his credit and has lent his talents to countless other CD/album projects, most recently Tom Russell’s Grammy nominated album The Rose of Roscrae released in 2015.

 He has taught workshops throughout the USA, Canada and Europe.

-He started his teaching career in 1977 and has worked one on one with hundreds of guitarists from beginners to experienced professionals.
+He started his teaching career in 1977 and worked one on one with hundreds of guitarists from beginners to experienced professionals.
 He designed his lessons around each student’s personal goals.

 "If you want to get better, I mean really better, take lessons from Thad.
 For six years Thad has tutored me in fingerpicking and songwriting, leading to a more professional approach that's greatly improved my public performances.
 He's seen it all--a long recording career, constant touring both nationally and internationally--and has brought his many insights and experiences to each lesson.
 If you want to step it up, Thad's your man."